Aoshima – 青島

 The main hall is a big vermillion building, not far from it you can see a small shrine in a tropical atmosphere.

-I quit the shrine and went on a stroll along the island’s perimeter.
+We left the shrine and went on a stroll along the island’s perimeter.
 On its eastern cape a small light house marking Aoshima’s position takes place: it was coming out the cloudy sky in a very unusual atmosphere.

 Among the places we visited in Japan, Aoshima has become one of our favorites.
 If you are in Southern Kyūshū don’t miss this island.
 It might look small, but it will enrich your journey with great memories.